bytebl33d/bytebl33d.github.io/writeups/HackTheBox/Machines/university.md

 2024/12/22 13:35:40 >  [+] VALID USERNAME:   kai.k@university.htb
 ```

 We now have a nice starter pack of usernames — professors, students, maybe that one guy who still emails in Comic Sans.
-Once we log in, we peep this feature that lets you request a signed certificate.
+Once we log in to the site, we peep this feature that lets you request a signed certificate.
 The site hits us with:

 ```
 You can use it for login without need for credentials, deleting your account and uploading new lectures(for professors only).